 This post is part of our series Discover Europe

 Before you enjoy your travels to Greece, don’t forget to prepare your prepaid travel SIM and compare the best Greece Sim cards – it can truly be one of the best savings on any international family vacation!

 Of course, the budget of your Greece vacation depends on when, how, and where exactly you want to travel.
-For instance, you can take cheap flights on low-cost airlines; however, that would not save you much money if you decide to take some luggage with you — and you definitely need some luggage when you travel with the family.
+For instance, you can take cheap flights on low-cost airlines; however, that would not save you much money if you decide to take some luggage with you — and you definitely need a few pieces of luggage when you travel with the family.